Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 <sub><i>Figure 11.</i> Final result of Brainwriting 6-3-5 during Praxis I diverging phase with my team.
 Click <a href="https://togohogo1.github.io/Student-Engineer-Portfolio-and-Handbook/assets/handbook/brainwriting.png">here</a> for a higher quality image.</sub>

-My Praxis I team and I used this tool to come up with various mechanisms for an improvement
+My Praxis I team and I used this tool to come up with various mechanisms for an improvement to the desk-chairs in Sandford Fleming.
+Everyone built on everybody else's ideas exactly once, leaving 3 add-ons to each initial idea.

+#### Takeaways
+Brainwriting 6-3-5 was by far the most effective diverging tool for me.
+It generated the most ideas in the shorted amount of time, beating classical brainstorming.
+It was also exciting to see what my team members have been thinking, making this tool slightly more exciting.

 ### Lotus Blossom Technique [ꜛ](#table-of-contents)
+---
+\
+lo'us briish

 ### Morph Charts & SCAMPER [ꜛ](#table-of-contents)